Artists have always commented on the social issues of the day and there is no lack of subject matter in the 20th and 21st Century.

 Mrs Elizabeth Strang

-Attained a humanities degree through the Open University, with art as a main subject, specifically Modern Art.
-Recruited as a Guide when Tate Modern opened in 2000 and has since worked at both Tate Modern and Tate Britain.
-Through the Tate, lectured on cruises for 3 years specialising in 20th century art, and now lectures locally on this subject.
+Attained a humanities degree through the Open University, with art as a main subject, specifically modern art.
+Recruited as a Guide when Tate Modern opened in 2000 and has since worked at both Tate Modern and Tate Britain, covering all aspects of art.
+Lectured on cruises for 3 years, with P&O and Swan Hellenic, specialising in 20th century art, and now lectures widely on the subject.